 Fog is a moody element that adds character and emotion to images and is perfect for landscape scenes.
-To add fog in Photoshop is easy, although it requires a few steps as well as some patience to make it look real.
-Once you know the process, you can add fog to any image you like.
+Learning how to add fog in Photoshop is easy, although it requires a few steps as well as some patience to make it look real.

 You can either add fog to an entire image with a few quick adjustments, or you can spend a bit more time and add fog to specific areas for a more natural look, such as the horizon line.
 Let’s start with a general fog effect that covers the entire image.

-How To Add A Hazy Fog Effect In Photoshop
+Option 1: How To Add Fog In Photoshop Using The Clouds Filter

 Step 1: Add A New Blank Layer Above Your Image